sjjsy/sjjsy.github.io/_resume/resume.md

 Martial arts
-: I have casually trained various martial arts to keep me physically fit and capable, including hokutoryu ju-jitsu, Brazilian ju-jitsu, judo wrestling, aikido, boxing, kickboxing and muay Thai.
+: I have casually trained various martial arts to keep me physically fit and capable, including hokutoryu jiu-jitsu, Brazilian jiu-jitsu, judo wrestling, aikido, boxing, kickboxing and Thai boxing.
 I have also earned a diploma for completing a training to act as a sports wrestling instructor.
 I have organized and taught several courses in martial arts during my military service and while leading the martial arts association Otaniemi Fight Club.